 Can the police demand passwords for electronic devices ?
 Yes.
 If a person is being examined, they can be required to provide any information requested, including passwords and PINs to any electronic devices.
 They will commit an offence if they wilfully fail to comply with this requirement.
 The examination of electronic devices during Schedule 7 has played and continues to play a critical role in detecting, investigating and disrupting terrorist activity to ensure the safety of the public.
 Numerous terrorist threats have been detected and disrupted as a result of the examination of electronic devices at the UK border under Schedule 7.

 If someone has questions or concerns about the use of Schedule 7, who should they contact?
-Any person who wants to raise a question, concern or complaint about the use of Schedule 7 can contact the local force where the Schedule 7 took place (details are on the Public Information Leaflet given to people stopped uCHnder Schedule 7) or, in the case of a complaint, the Independent Office of Police Complaints on 0300 020 0096 or at www.ipcc.gov.uk/complaints
+Any person who wants to raise a question, concern or complaint about the use of Schedule 7 can contact the local force where the Schedule 7 took place (details are on the Public Information Leaflet given to people stopped under Schedule 7) or, in the case of a complaint, the Independent Office of Police Complaints on 0300 020 0096 or at: https://www.policeconduct.gov.uk/complaints-reviews-and-appeals/make-complaint

 How successful is Schedule 7?
 Schedule 7 activity at the UK’s ports and borders has had a bigger disruptive effect on the terrorist threat facing the country than any other aspect of Counter Terrorism Policing.
 The powers are being used in an ever more targeted and effective way.
 Schedule 7 has featured, and continues to feature, in almost every prolonged, complex or high-risk Counter Terrorism investigation and prosecution undertaken in the UK.